Empathy Lab

 Empathy in Conflict

-This fourth part of our workshop teaches students how empathy can transform conflict into connection and de-escalate tense situations.
+Our workshop teaches students how empathy can transform conflict into connection and de-escalate tense situations.
 Activities include reacting to conflict scenario cards with empathy instead of anger, practicing “I feel… I need…” communication, and role-playing restorative circles.
 Reflection prompts like “How could empathy have helped in a past disagreement?” encourage thoughtful consideration.
 Empathy is crucial in conflict because it helps people understand each other’s feelings, reduce tension, and find peaceful, respectful solutions.

 Kindness in Action

-The fifth part of our workshop encourages students to transform empathy into daily acts of kindness, emphasizing that empathy is both a skill and a practice.
+This workshop encourages students to transform empathy into daily acts of kindness, emphasizing that empathy is both a skill and a practice.
 Activities include compliment chains, “Empathy Bingo,” designing kindness campaigns like posters or videos, and peer appreciation circles.
 Reflection prompts ask, “What’s one small act of kindness I’ll do this week?”
 Our activities are age-appropriate, where younger students will engage with kindness jars, while middle and high students will develop social impact projects focused on anti-bullying, inclusion, and more.